salesforce/rules_spring/tools/springboot/README.md

 -  name:    name of your application; the convention is to use the same name as the enclosing folder (i.e. the Bazel package name)
 -  boot_app_class:  the classname (java package+type) of the @SpringBootApplication class in your app
 -  java_library: the library containing your service code
--  deps:  list of jar file dependencies to add (these get packages as *BOOT-INF/lib* inside the executable jar)

 ### Convenience Import Bundles